Two Arabian Knights: Production

 The movie was filmed in the United States.
 Roughly four months after the film's premiere, it was reported that director Lewis Milestone had been hired primarily on the basis of his work on Harold Lloyd's The Kid Brother (1927).

-Preservation
+Preservation and home video

 The film was long thought lost before being located in Howard Hughes' film collection after his death.
 Two Arabian Knights was preserved by the Academy Film Archive, in partnership with University of Nevada, Las Vegas, in 2016.

+A restored version of the film alongside Hughes' The Racket will be released on Blu-ray by Flicker Alley in July 2026.